Closer (play): Plot

 Anna goes back to Larry.
 Distraught, Dan confronts Larry at his office and has to reconcile himself to the loss of Anna.
-Larry recommends Dan go back to Alice and reveals that he had seen her in the strip club.
-He lies for Alice at first and tells Dan that they did not sleep together, since Alice feared that, if Dan found out, he would not want her any more.
-At the end, Larry decides to hurt Dan and reveals the truth—that they had slept together.
+Larry recommends that Dan return to Alice and reveals that he had seen her in the strip club.
+He lies for Alice at first and tells Dan that they did not have sex, since Alice feared that, if Dan found out, he would not want her any more.
+At the end, Larry decides to hurt Dan and reveals the truth—that they had sex.

-Dan and Alice, back together, are preparing to go to America.
+Dan and Alice, back together, prepare to go to the United States.
 They relive the memories of their first meeting, but Dan is haunted by their encounters with Larry and Anna and pushes Alice to tell him the truth.
-In the moment when Alice becomes caught between telling the truth (which she refuses to do) and being unable to lie to him, she says, "I don't love you anymore.
+In the moment when Alice becomes caught between refusing to tell the truth and being unable to lie to him, she says, "I don't love you anymore.
 Goodbye."
 (She had told Dan in the beginning that these are the words she tells her significant others when their relationship is over and she is going to leave.)
 She tells Dan to leave.
-Dan struggles with her; she spits in his face, and he throws her back on the bed, grabbing her neck.
+He struggles with her; she spits in his face, and he throws her back on the bed, grabbing her neck.
 She dares him to hit her, and he does; she leaves.

-Later, Anna and Larry meet again, only to reveal that they have broken up once again and Larry is dating a young nurse named Polly.
+Later, Anna and Larry meet again, only to reveal that they have broken up once again and Larry is dating Polly, a young nurse.
 They are meeting because Alice has died the night before in New York, having been hit by a car while crossing the street.
-Their conversation also reveals that "Alice" was always a pseudonym -- her real name was actually Jane.
+Their conversation also reveals that "Alice" was always a pseudonym—her real name was actually Jane.
 Larry leaves as Dan arrives because he has patients to see.
-Dan talks with Anna and says that no one could identify Alice's body and he is flying over to America to do so.
+Dan talks with Anna and says that no one could identify Alice's body and he is flying over to the United States to do so.
 Before Dan leaves, he tells Anna that Ruth, his ex-girlfriend whom he left for Alice/Jane, is now married, has a child, and is pregnant with a second.
 She married a poet, having fallen in love with him (without ever having met him) after reading his book of poems, Solitude.
-Dan and Anna bid each other a cold goodbye.
+Dan and Anna bid each other goodbye.
 Dan leaves to catch his flight, leaving Anna alone.